A previous article for the Huffington Post is still very relevant today.

 “Your maximum self-funding cost for the plan year is determined up front – and it’s guaranteed not to change, …

 And here’s one example of the corresponding small print written into the policy of the carrier who published the “big print” quote above.
-There are many more statements like this in every self funded agreement or stop loss policy.
+There are many statements like this and you should know them all, or have someone who does.

 Actual policy language, page 1.